jhalterman/expiringmap/README.md

 Nevertheless, ExpiringMap is still susceptible to ExpirationListener notifications stacking up if they are not processed in a timely manner.

+## Implementation Notes

+The current implementation uses synchronization instead of read/write locks since I initially wrote this for use on single core servers (yes, unfortunately).
+Read/write locks can easily be installed though - feel free to fork and have at it if you need to.

 ## Future Enhancements

 * Implement ConcurrentMap interface